GRIFFINCollaboration/detectorSimulations_v10/README.md

 # Setup

 ### Requirements
-detectorSimulations is confirmed to run on geant4.10.01 and ROOT 6.04.00.
+detectorSimulations is confirmed to run on geant4.10.02 and ROOT 6.04.00.
+Do not use geant4.10.01 as it has a bug in the gamma de-excitation (see issue #35).

 ### Getting the code